openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 [ **Header Search Widget** ](https://wpmet.com/plugin/elementskit/header-search) - Ever thought of customizing the search box positioned at the header?
 The Header Search Widget from ElementsKit will let you do that just in a few minutes.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=poBmDTuXBL0&feature=youtu.be) Be it the search icon, placeholder text, font size, border type, background color, or placeholder color, you can customize all of these with the header search widget.
 And you know what?
-It’s a free feature!
+It's a free feature!

 == 40.
 Lottie Widget ==
-[ **Lottie Widget** ](https://wpmet.com/plugin/elementskit/lottie/) - Our Lottie animation widget gives you the ability to add Lottie Animations to your elementor pages.
+[ **Lottie Widget** ](https://wpmet.com/plugin/elementskit/lottie/) - Our Lottie animation widget gives you the ability to add Lottie Animations to your Elementor pages.
 Just easily export a JSON file or provide a URL to use animation.
 Moreover, you can enable reverse animation, autoplay, loop, render type, select hover options, and lots of other features.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=yey37Nxqjno&feature=youtu.be) Lottie addon offers multiple styles of animation including custom count loop, autoplay, increase speed, reverse animation, hover pause effect, hover play effect, hover with reverse play effect, custom link, scroll parallax effect, individual hover style, and viewport animation style.

 == 41.
 Post Grid Widget ==
-[ **Post Grid Widget** ](https://wpmet.com/plugin/elementskit/post-grid/) - The post grid widget will help you to display your content, image, post, product, etc in a group with different styles.
+[ **Post Grid Widget** ](https://wpmet.com/plugin/elementskit/post-grid/) - The post grid widget will help you to display your content, image, post, product, etc. in a group with different styles.
 It has customizable options including categories, post count with grid styles, motion effects, and more.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=Mz_KiyAdGhI&feature=youtu.be) Post grid offers multiple styles including two grid layout style, three grid layout style, WordPress four grid layout style, WP custom post grid, WordPress post type grid, post display,   content grid addons, post view widget, masonry layout with animation, grid with zoom in animation, slide-up animation.